N4DBJ/WindowsMaintScript/README.md

 ## Overview

-This PowerShell script automates comprehensive system maintenance tasks on Windows by running DISM, SFC, CHKDSK, Contig, defrag, hardware checks, driver checks, memory diagnostics, malware scans, and Event Log analysis, with user confirmation prompts.
+This PowerShell script automates comprehensive system maintenance tasks on Windows by running DISM, SFC, CHKDSK, Contig, defrag, temp file cleanup, hardware checks, driver checks, memory diagnostics, malware scans, and Event Log analysis, with user confirmation prompts.
 It logs all command outputs to a file named with the hostname and date (e.g., `CombinedSystemMaintenanceLog_DESKTOP123_20250816.txt`) and analyzes logs (`DISM.log`, `CBS.log`, Event Logs) to provide a detailed summary of errors, repairs, and recommendations.
 It supports multiple NTFS drives, SSD/HDD detection, optional repair sources for DISM, and Sysinternals Suite integration.

 ## Features